 Youth Business Ukraine (YBU) is a member of the international network of Youth Business International (YBI) Programs.
-This international initiative has been now operating in 40 countries of the World under the patronage of His Royal Highness Charles, Prince of Wales, who is the founder of YBI.
+At the moment this international initiative works in 40 countries of the World under the patronage of His Royal Highness Charles, Prince of Wales, who is the founder of YBI.

 The goal of the YBU Program is development of youth entrepreneurship, offering equal opportunities to disadvantaged young people in starting up their own businesses and engagement in economic processes of the region and country.